hediet/blog/content/posts/2019/10/disposables.post.md

 }
 ```

+The downside of using such a function `Disposable.fn` in the presented way is
+that it publicly exposes its API to track and untrack disposables.

-If implemented like this, it becomes clear that `MyService`
+If implemented with components in mind, it becomes now clear that `MyService`
 composes zero or one instances of `MyClass`:

 ```ts